Cmader555/Letter-Guess-Game/README.md

 ### Homer Simposon Letter Guessing Game

-*This is a simple Letter Guessing Game made to show off my javascript skills.
+This is a simple Letter Guessing Game made to showcase my basic javascript skills.